 They will also receive information about their students’ usage of their career, co-op, and/or WIL offices, including student candid responses to an open-ended question about their overall experiences with their career, co-op, and/or WIL office.

-The 2022 edition of the Brainstorm Student Interests Report was based on a comprehensive national survey of more than 20,000 public university and college students.
-It was conducted in March through July of 2022.
-The 2023 edition is being fielded in February through June 2023.
+The 2023 edition of the Brainstorm Student Interests Report was based on a comprehensive national survey of more than 21,000 public university and college students.
+It was conducted in March through July of 2023.

-Schools wishing to get involved in 2023 can register to participate using the form below.
+Schools wishing to get involved in the 2024 survey can register to participate using the form below.